 To exacerbate the problem, studies have shown that transmission can be greatly enhanced by HVAC systems that push virus-infected air particles to enable a single infected person to infect an entire office in a few hours.
 Any high-density work environment can become a high-risk worksite and potential viral outbreak source.
 Employers must re-think the obvious risks attendant to “low cubicle "open offices, conference rooms and project work spaces.

-With our present knowledge of the ways by which COVID-19 droplets and aerosols spread, and knowing that anyone can fall victim by walking into a cloud of viral particulates left in the air by an infected person who is no longer in the vicinity, wearing a face mask takes on an added purpose beyond reducing community spread: to protect the wearer from being needlessly infected.
-Clearly, a person who walks into a viral cloud is far better off if wearing a face mask that is intended, designed and purpose-built to provide some degree of protection from inbound viral pathogens.
-For further discussion on this topic, click here and go to page 8of The Definitive Employer Guide to Purchasing Face Masks for Your Valued Employees.
+With our present knowledge of the ways by which COVID-19 droplets and aerosols spread, and knowing that anyone can fall victim by walking into a cloud of viral particulates left in the air by an infected person who is no longer in the vicinity, wearing a face covering takes on an added purpose beyond reducing community spread: to protect the wearer from being needlessly infected.
+Clearly, a person who walks into a viral cloud is far better off if wearing a face covering that is intended, designed and purpose-built to provide some degree of protection from inbound viral pathogens.
+For further discussion on this topic, click here and go to page 8of COVID-19, ITS TRANSMISSION AND FACE MASK EFFICACY.